 Within each member university, there is an appointed NOHA Coordinator who is responsible for ensuring communication, information sharing and awareness regarding all activities related to NOHA in his/her university.
 For the universities offering the Masters programme, the NOHA coordinator acts as the main focal point for all NOHA Masters related issues and is responsible for managing the NOHA students.

-Prof. Anna Khakee University of Malta
+Dr James Sater University of Malta

-Dr. Lars Löfquist Uppsala Universiteit
+Dr Lars Löfquist Uppsala Universiteit (NOHA President)

-Prof. Dr. Ludovic Hennebel Aix-Marseille Université
+Prof Dr Ludovic Hennebel Aix-Marseille Université